AdvisrDev/terraform-harness-fme/modules/split-feature-flags/README.md

 # Split.io Feature Flags Terraform Module

-A reusable Terraform module for managing Split.io feature flags across multiple environments and use cases with environment-specific configuration support.
+A reusable Terraform module for managing Split.io feature flags with environment-specific configuration support.
+This module is designed to work with the `split-administration` module for complete Split.io infrastructure management.

 ## ✨ Features